From Quantum Tsallis Entropy to Strange Metals

 Beyond transport, the present approach suggests new directions for understanding the interplay between strange-metal behavior and high-temperature superconductivity.
 Soft-mode fluctuations associated with the Tsallis deformation may enhance pairing interactions or reshape the electronic density of states, thereby influencing the superconducting transition.
 Future work should focus on quantitative calculations of the gap, critical temperature, and coherence length, and on systematic comparisons with experimental observables such as resistivity slopes, Hall angles, and magnetoresistance across different families of high-$T_c$ materials.

-{\emph{Acknowledgments-}} We thank Xiao Hu, Sang-Jin Sin, Yan Liu, Matteo Baggioli and Kui Jin for helpful discussions.
+{\emph{Acknowledgments-}} We would like to thank JianXin Lu, Xiao Hu, Sang-Jin Sin, Yan Liu, Matteo Baggioli, Yan-Gang Miao and Kui Jin for helpful discussions.
 We would also like to express our gratitude to colleagues in the "Eight Immortals Crossing the Sea" WeChat group for their engaging discussions on topics beyond physics.
 This work was partially supported by NSFC, China (Grant Nos.
 12275166 and 12311540141).